wso2/docs-ei/en/streaming-integrator/docs/samples/DataPreprocessing.md

 ![Start button](../../images/amazon-s3-sink-sample/start.png)

-If the Siddhi application starts successfully, the following message appears in the console.
+If the Siddhi application starts successfully, the following messages appear in the console.

 * `Tcp Server started in 0.0.0.0:9892`